JustinLingard/rlaqn/README.md

 ```
 # Applications
 ## ```get_laqn_aq_objectives```
+The national air quality objective for hourly NO~2~ permits 18 exceedances per year (also termed the *99.8^th^
+percentile*).
+[Defra's Local Air Quality Management Technical Guidance (TG16) document](http://laqm.defra.gov.uk/documents/LAQM-TG16-April-16-v1.pdf) defines the locations at which hourly air quality objectives apply as "... outdoor locations (as defined in Box 1.1 on p.1-8) where they might might reasonably expected to spend one hour or longer."
+For "Kerbside sites" this includes pavements of busy shopping streets.

-The national air quality objective for hourly NO<sub>2</sub> permits 18 exceedances per year.
-Due to high vehicle numbers and congestion in London, road transport NO<sub>2</sub> emissions are correspondingly high and this objective is exceeded at a number of sites close to heavily trafficked roads.
+Due to high vehicle numbers and congestion on London's roads, road transport NOx emissions are high, especially in the vicinity of heavily trafficked roads, leading to elevated roadside NO~2~ concentrations.
+Consequently, this objective is exceeded at a number of roadside throughout the UK and in London.
+Some examples are given below.

 The air quality monitoring station at Marylebone Road (Westminster - Marylebone Road Kerbside, MY1) is located next to the six lane A501.
-Frequent elevated hourly NO<sub>2</sub> concentrations occur due to the high vehicle flows along the road which is an important thoroughfare in central London, running east-west from the Euston Road at Regent's Park, to the A40 Westway at Paddington.
+Frequent elevated hourly NO~2~ concentrations occur due to the high vehicle flows along the road which is an important thoroughfare in central London, running east-west from the Euston Road at Regent's Park, to the A40 Westway at Paddington.

 Some words about Oxford Street